How to Help a Loved One who is a People Pleaser

 The list of suggestions is a subtle way to help bring the conversation into the light.
 At the end of the day its a behaviour, we can call out our friends and ask why they always do a certain thing, but it needs to come from a loving heart, in a way that helps them to see with compassion what they are doing.
 This requires delicacy.
 A blunt, "why don't you fucking just say Fuck Off!" will not inspire anyone to be a badass, especially if they are so far from that.

-My final recommendation for any people pleaser is to get help Cognitive behavioural Therapy is great as it's all about re-wiring those behaviours and thoughts that we have currently settled with.
+My final recommendation for any people pleaser is to get help to rewire those behaviours and thoughts.
 It's a process and one that can take months to years to unravel.
-And your loved one needs support, a safe place to feel heard without judgement.
+And if your loved one is looking for support, a safe place to feel heard without judgement, grab my People Pleaser Workbook and send it to them.